Hazelden Betty Ford Foundation - Newberg, OR

 Hazelden Betty Ford Foundation is an inpatient rehab center located at 1901 Esther Street in the 97132 zip code in Newberg, OR.

 It is operated by a private non-profit organization.
-Hazelden Betty Ford Foundation provides prescribes suboxone, relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Hazelden Betty Ford Foundation include substance use counseling approach, DBT and motivational interviewing.
-Hazelden Betty Ford Foundation also specializes in detox services and offers residential benzodiazepines detoxification, cocaine detoxification and inpatient opioid detoxification.
-Hazelden Betty Ford Foundation provides residential detoxification, 30 day inpatient rehab and outpatient rehabilitation.
-It also provides inpatient detoxification, inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance abuse.
+Hazelden Betty Ford Foundation provides buprenorphine detox, prescribes suboxone and naltrexone administration.
+Some of the treatment approaches used by Hazelden Betty Ford Foundation include rational emotive behavioral therapy, motivational incentives and motivational interviewing.
+Hazelden Betty Ford Foundation also specializes in detox services and offers inpatient opioid detox, inpatient alcohol detoxification and residential benzodiazepines detoxification.
+Hazelden Betty Ford Foundation provides partial hospitalization, long-term rehab and short term inpatient rehab.
+It also provides residential treatment for substance abuse, inpatient dual diagnosis treatment and inpatient detox services.

 Address: 1901 Esther Street, Newberg, OR 97132